AI Workshop: learn to build apps with AI →

 }

-then install those 2 packages:
+Then install these 2 packages:

 npm install --dev cross-env @next/bundle-analyzer